CLINTON — On a snowy day in January, a family laid to rest a son, a husband, a father.

 “You’ve all gone above and beyond to help us through this,” he said.

-Brown also asked mourners to pray for Clinton firefighter Adam Cain, who is "fighting for his life" at the University of Iowa Hospitals and Clinics in Iowa City.
+Brown also asked mourners to pray for Clinton firefighter Adam Cain, who was “fighting for his life” at the University of Iowa Hospitals and Clinics in Iowa City.
 Cain sustained life-threatening injuries in the ADM fire and resulting explosion that killed Hosette.